Alicia-Toom/recruiter-CRM/USER_STORIES.md

 Basic requirements are:

 1. As a user, I want to be able to add candidates to the system.
-        I should be able to add:
+(Version 1) I should be able to add:
          -Candidates id
          -Name